-19BTP202 FERMENTATION AND BIOPROCESS TECHNOLOGY
+FERMENTATION AND BIOPROCESS TECHNOLOGY

-Marks: Internal: 40External: 60 Total: 100
+Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-Be familiarize with knowledge about biological and biochemical technology, with a focus on biological products, the design and operation of industrial practices

-- Describe power requirements in bioreactors, modeling of bioprocesses, and traditional and new concepts in bioprocess monitoring, and the biological basis for industrial fermentations - Understand biological and engineering principles for cultivating microorganisms in fermentors - Obtain knowledge on assessing biological and engineering principles for cultivating microorganisms in fermentors - Understand the importance of monitoring foam control, nutrient dosing, sterile sampling and filter sterilization - Attain key concepts in calibration and maintenance of process critical for fermentation such as aeration, agitation and pH
+- To familiarize with knowledge about biological and biochemical technology, with a focus on biological products, the design and operation of industrial practices - To describe power requirements in bioreactors, modeling of bioprocesses, and traditional and new concepts in bioprocess monitoring, and the biological basis for industrial fermentations - To understand biological and engineering principles for cultivating microorganisms in fermenters - To obtain knowledge on assessing biological and engineering principles for cultivating microorganisms in fermenters - To understand the importance of monitoring foam control, nutrient dosing, sterile sampling and filter sterilization - To attain key concepts in calibration and maintenance of process critical for fermentation such as aeration, agitation and pH

-- Evaluate factors that contribute in enhancement of cell and product formation during fermentation process - 2.
+- 1. Evaluate factors that contribute in enhancement of cell and product formation during fermentation process - 2.
 Analyze kinetics of cell and product formation in batch, continuous and fed-batch cultures - 3.
 Differentiate the rheological changes during fermentation process - 4.
 Develop protocol for scale-up and harvesting from shake flask to bench top fermentor - 5.
 Analyze the bioprocess paradigms including scale-down, bioprocess simulation and economics in biological manufacturing - 6.
 Examine considerations in bioprocess simulation and economics, sterilization in bioproduct manufacturing